sgray1255/js-calculator/README.md

 #js-calculator project

-MVP:

--Create a calculator with javascript that emulates the look and functionality of a real calculator.

 =======
 JS-calculator project

 MVP:

-Create a functional calculator using Javascript.
+Create a functional calculator using Javascript, with normal calculator functionality and edge cases in mind.
+Use click event handlers to make buttons and display.

-Style it to look like a real calculator!
+Style it to look like a real calculator using css.